js-works/js-reducers/README.md

 ```
 ### Project status

-`js-reducer` is still in alpha stage.
+*js-reducers* is still in alpha stage.